 As an AmeriCorps and service-learning enthusiast for quite some time now, Allison joins the America Learns team after running and starting up several youth development AmeriCorps programs in the NYC area.
 She has a broad base of knowledge regarding member recruitment, program management, development, and implementation.
 Allison was also one of the first people to ever use the timesheets module of the AmeriCorps Impact Suite.
 When she’s not working, she’s chasing after her two small children, two small dogs, and trying to find time to write or read a good book.

 User Experience and User Interface Lead

 alex @ americalearns.net

 Alex leads the User Experience and User Interface Design efforts at America Learns.
 He is deeply passionate about creating the best user-centered designs, always challenging himself to create experiences that lead our clients feel truly cared for.
 Alex is professionally trained in the field of User Experience and is a graduate of the User Experience Design Immersive program at General Assembly.
 When he is not working on meaningful solutions to design challenges, he can be found honing his illustration skills, traveling to new places, or cheering on his favorite sports teams.

 Engineering Lead: New Feature Development

 Rajni leads our team of nine web service engineers and designers who focus on developing new features for the Impact Suites.
 Our team has grown rapidly over the past couple of years, and Rajni has been and continues to be an incredible leader for us as the Impact Suites have gained key CRM-focused functions.
 We’re so lucky to have her.

 Engineering Lead: Quality Assurance

-Ritu leads our team of web service engineers who focus on quality assurance — making sure that the Impact Suites are bug-free and running as quickly as possible.
+Ritu leads our team of web service engineers who focus on quality assurance — making sure that the Impact Suites are bug-free, secure, and are running as quickly as possible.
 If you ever need somebody to solve a puzzle for you, she’s your person.
-Stay tuned for a complete bio.